PortuguesRicardo/my-old-grimoire/README.md

-# Mon vieux Grimoire
+# My Old Grimoire

-## Comment lancer le projet ?
+## How to Start the Project

-### Avec npm
+### With npm

-Faites la commande `npm install` pour installer les dépendances puis `npm start` pour lancer le projet.
+Use the npm install command to install the dependencies, then npm start to launch the project.

-Le projet a été testé sur node 19.
+The project was tested on node 19.